 Producer, Writer – Erica Prather

-Erica Prather is a Campaign Assistant at Rocky Mountain Wild, and inhabits two worlds – the arts and the sciences – and these collide in “Artivism” projects such as the Wild I-70 Audio Tour.
+Erica Prather is a Rocky Mountain Wild supporter who inhabits two worlds – the arts and the sciences.
+She merges these two disciplines into “Artivism” projects such as the Wild I-70 Audio Tour.
 As a producer, Erica draws upon her 10+ years of editorial experience, arts writing, podcast editing, and film production.
 She also draws upon experiences in her science-based adventures as a naturalist guide in Alaska, a conservation trail team member with Environment Agency of Iceland, and science teacher in Seoul, South Korea – all experiences that involve interpretation.
 Erica is driven to galvanize Americans to both love and defend their public lands.